will-bc/Neurotechnology/Basic_Analytics/Synchronization/README.md

 # Synchronization

 I like to classify synchronization as a phenomenon of two or more artifacts (events, numbers, things, livings, values, etc) following response patterns in conjunction.
-The logic of these systems following together can be variated and not intuitive sometimes.

-In Statistics, we can find several analyses that try to detect synchronizations.
+We can find several analyses that try to detect synchronizations.
 It's applied in diverse knowledge domains.

+Math ways to detect synchronizations:

 ### Bivariate